KeshavKrishnaMIT/cryptonite_taskphase_Keshav/Hello Hackers - Introduction to commands.md

 # Introduction To Commands

-I just followed the outline given for the challenge, and it was very simple, after connecting the servers, just had to type hello and got the output as Hello, world!
+I just followed the outline given for the challenge, and it was very simple, after connecting the servers, just had to type hello.

-root@ZEROBOOK13:~# hello
-Hello, world!